burtscher/LC-framework/README.md

     static __device__ inline void d_iNAME_4(int& csize, byte in[CS], byte out[CS], byte temp[CS]);

 The encoder and decoder functions must losslessly transform the first csize bytes of the *in* array and write the result to the *out* array.
 They must update *csize* if the transformed data has a different size than the input.
 The code must run in a single thread block and cannot use global variables so as not to interfere with LC's performance optimizations and automatic parallelization across thread blocks.
 Furthermore, the code must not allocate any "\_\_shared\_\_" memory.
-Instead, it should use the *temp* for obtaining shared memory (e.g., int\* buf = (int\*)&temp;).
+Instead, it should use the *temp* array for obtaining shared memory (e.g., int\* buf = (int\*)&temp;).
 Note that both functions are allowed to change the contents of the *in*, the *out*, and the *temp* arrays.
 The three arrays are guaranteed to start at an 8-byte aligned address.

 Templates for implementing a new GPU component are available in the *components/component_template* subdirectory.

 ### Example of a CPU Component

 The following code provides a simple example of a CPU component called **INC_1** that adds 1 to each byte ("_1").
-It can be invoked, for example, using the *./lc input EX "" "INC_1 .+"* command line.
+It can be invoked, for instance, using the *./lc input EX "" "INC_1 .+"* command line.

     static inline bool h_INC_1(int& csize, const byte in [CS], byte out [CS]) {